There are many things to contemplate when it comes to thinking about your home.

 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-It is common for a heating unit to eventually need a new blower or a little love once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much repairing along the way.
+It is common for a heating unit to eventually need a part replacement or a little love once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician frequently for the same concern;

 - needing several visits during the same heating season;